TL;DR: Key Points to Know About Filing a Civil Suit Without a Lawyer

 The next step is to get the summons signed or issued by a lawyer, court clerk, or judge.
 Plaintiffs who represent themselves may ask the court clerk to issue their summons.
 The final step is to pay a filing fee, and make arrangements to have your civil summons and the verified complaint served on the defendant.

-All litigants MUST let the court and other parties to the lawsuit know if their contact information changes.
-Because courts follow a statute system, this prevents critical documentation from getting lost or misdelivered.
-If you move in the middle of a lawsuit, be sure to alert your court administrator to update your address in the court system
+PRO TIP: Keep Your Address Updated!
+All litigants MUST inform the court and other parties to the lawsuit if their contact information changes by providing formal notice.
+This ensures that the court’s records are accurate and prevents critical documentation from getting lost or misdelivered.
+If you move in the middle of a lawsuit, be sure to inform your court administrator and file a notice of address change according to the court’s procedures to update your address in the court system.

 Step 3: How to Serve the Defendant